-Designed with tourism on mind, artist’s renderings of the train unveiled on June 3rd shows 2 glass-walled lead cars with observation decks on both ends, a lounge car and a dining car.
+Designed with tourism on the mind, artist’s renderings of the train unveiled on June 3rd shows 2 glass-walled lead cars with observation decks on both ends, a lounge car, and a dining car.
 Sleeper train yet unnamed, will have 10 cars in total and accommodate up to 34 passengers.
 The champagne gold colored train will also have a deluxe suite car with two rooms.
 One of the rooms, a two-story structure will have two beds on the first floor.
-The second floor features traditional Japanese tatami mats for relaxing and scenery viewing through window.
+The second floor features traditional Japanese tatami mats for relaxing and scenery viewing through the window.

 New service will be first launched in the eastern Japan and later expand to the entire country.
 New sleeper train is East Japan Railway’s answer to popular Nantsuboshi (Seven Stars) train operated by Kyushu Railway Co.
 (JR Kyushu).
-Nanrsuboshi put in to service October of last year is still very much in demand despite its sky high ticket prices, same ticketing principal is expected for new service as well.
+Nanrsuboshi put into service October of last year is still very much in demand despite its sky-high ticket prices, same ticketing principal is expected for new service as well.